GREEN PAGE – Sustainability and Environmental Policy

 • We will meet the environment legislation that relates to the operation of the training school and where possible identify opportunities to adopt best practice over and above the minimum legislative requirements.

-• We will ensure that safety boats are fueled safely and responsibly to avoid spillages and pollution.
+• We will ensure that safety boats are fuelled safely and responsibly to avoid spillages and pollution.
 There is a spill kit located at the fuel locker on the pontoon.
-Powerboat drivers will be trained in refueling good practice and the use of spill kits.
+Powerboat drivers will be trained in refuelling good practice and the use of spill kits.

 • We will minimise the use of electricity in all of our activities.
-For example; turning of lights, all light bulbs are energy efficient models and only to be replaced with the same.
+For example; turning off lights, all light bulbs are energy efficient models and only to be replaced with the same.

 • We will minimise the use of water in all of our activities.
-For example; turning off taps as soon as possible etc.
+For example; turning off taps as soon as possible and always using the water from our 3 x 200L water butts first etc.

 • Where possible, we will use email rather than printed materials to communicate and promote our activities.